-Alberta Health Services defines aggression and violence as incidents where employees, physicians or volunteers are threatened, intimidated or assaulted/abused in their workplace.
-Some examples include:
+Workplace harassment and violence are incidents where employees, physicians, midwives or volunteers are threatened, intimidated, or verbally or physically abused in their workplace.